Your free business.com+ membership unlocks exclusive tech deals and advisor support

 Most CRMs can be customized to fit the needs of your real estate agency.
 Features that include custom fields and modules, property type-specific pipelines, visual dashboards and branded email and web form templates can help ensure the system accurately reflects your brand and sales processes.
 Look for ways to set up custom workflows to trigger follow-up emails after a showing, launch post-sale surveys, send property recommendations, alert agents about stagnated deals and more.

-Real estate CRM costs vary depending on the chosen provider, pricing plan and selected paid add-ons, but typically range between $9 and $99 per user, per month.
+Real estate CRM costs vary depending on the chosen provider, pricing plan and selected paid add-ons.
+Entry-level paid plans among our best picks start between $9 and $25 per user, per month, while top-tier plans range from $40 to $550 per user, per month.
 Some CRMs also provide a free plan with limited features.
 Most CRMs offer a free trial period, usually between 14 and 30 days, during which agents can evaluate the product’s functionality and fit.

-Yes, some CRM providers, such as HubSpot and Zoho CRM, offer free plans that are suitable for real estate agents and real estate agents.
-These plans are often restricted in features and have a maximum user limit, but they can be a good solution for solo agents, smaller real estate agencies and brokers new to CRMs.
+Yes, some CRM providers, such as HubSpot, Zoho CRM, Freshsales and Salesforce, offer free plans that are suitable for real estate agents and small brokerages.
+These plans are often restricted in features and cap the number of users (typically at two or three) but they can be a good solution for solo agents, smaller real estate agencies and brokers new to CRMs.

 Did you find this content helpful?